dshamanthreddy/lpic-1-anki-flashcards/README.md

 ***

 ## Warranty and Liability
-[LPIC-1 Anki Flash Cards](https://github.com/jonasjacek/lpic-1-anki-flash-cards) is a small, private project.
+[LPIC-1 Anki Flashcards](https://github.com/jonasjacek/lpic-1-anki-flashcards) is a small, private project.
 The author makes absolutely no claims and representations to warranties regarding the accuracy or completeness of the information provided.
 However, you can use the files in this repository AT YOUR OWN RISK.

 ## License

-<span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">LPIC-1 Anki Flash Cards</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/jonasjacek/lpic-1-anki-flash-cards" property="cc:attributionName" rel="cc:attributionURL">Jonas Jacek</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+<span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">LPIC-1 Anki Flashcards</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/jonasjacek/lpic-1-anki-flashcards" property="cc:attributionName" rel="cc:attributionURL">Jonas Jacek</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Permissions beyond the scope of this license may be available upon request at <a xmlns:cc="http://creativecommons.org/ns#" href="http://jonas.me/#contact" rel="cc:morePermissions">http://jonas.me/</a>.

 ## Contribute

 **Found a mistake?
-[Open an issue](https://github.com/jonasjacek/lpic-1-anki-flash-cards/issues)!
+[Open an issue](https://github.com/jonasjacek/lpic-1-anki-flashcards/issues)!
 Want to help?
 [Contact me](http://jonas.me/#contact) **